kutoga/github_math_markdown/README.md

 Ever wanted to use formulas in your markdown-files on GitHub?
 Unfortunately, this feature is not enabled by GitHub.
 Therefore, one might generate images with the formulas and insert them to the markdown-file.
-This is a relatively "painfull" process.
+This is a relatively "painful" process.
 Another solution is this repsitory:

 Just execute `cat MY_MARKDOWN_FILE.md | ./md_replace_math.py --imgdir ./img > MY_MARKDOW_FILE_WITH_MATH.py`